troglobit/finit/doc/config.md

 **Syntax:** `runlevel <N>`

 The system runlevel to go to after bootstrap (S) has completed.  `N` is the runlevel number 0-9, where 6 is reserved for reboot and 0 for halt.
+Completed in this context means all services have been started and all run/tasks have been started and collected.

 It is recommended to keep runlevel 1 as single-user mode, because Finit disables networking in this mode.